Skip to main content

 Get to know Greenport

 Compared to its more pastoral North Fork neighbors, this picture-perfect seaside village can feel like the life of the party.
 Greenport carries name-brand recognition for all who venture out east.
-It’s lively and thriving, yet maintains an unmistakable laid-back appeal.
-A maritime community throughout its existence, Greenport made its mark in whaling, ship-building, and other water-borne industries.
+It’s lively and thriving yet maintains an unmistakable laid-back appeal.
+A maritime community throughout its existence, Greenport made its mark in whaling, shipbuilding, and other water-borne industries.
 In 1844, it became the eastern terminus of the Long Island Rail Road, which operated through service to Boston via ferries to Connecticut from its deep-water docks.
 Today's harbor welcomes mostly recreational vessels, along with the North Ferry to Shelter Island.
-Over 250 buildings — dating as far back as 1750 — make up Greenport’s historic district, displaying an impressive chronology of American residential architecture that includes Italianate, Colonial Revival, and Bungalow-style homes.
+Over 250 buildings — dating as far back as 1750 — comprise Greenport’s historic district, displaying an impressive chronology of American residential architecture, including Italianate, Colonial Revival, and Bungalow-style homes.
 Exacting guidelines keep these eye-catching structures timeless throughout generations of Greenport residents and visitors.

 Nearby Neighborhoods: